 If job skills are the currency of work, business results seal the deal.

-Business results show potential employers, including those in your current company but in a different department, that your work can help them meet their business goals.
+Business resume results show potential employers, including those in your current company but in a different department, that your work can help them meet their business goals.
 Your work produces results.
 Having you on the team means more will get done.

 But the business result alone isn’t enough.
 The 24-13 final football score is the result, but it doesn’t tell the tale of the game.
 The ebbs and flows.
 The mistakes overcome.
 The dramatic finish.
 Make no mistake: getting interviews — and jobs — is about the tale you tell.
 A story backed by the business result fact, but a story nonetheless.

-Why context around a result is important
+Why context around a results-oriented resume is important

 - Context gets you into the right discussion faster with fewer qualifying questions